M103 heavy tank: Specifics

 Initial production versions suffered a host of drivetrain mechanical problems.
 The Continental powerpack, shared by the much lighter M48/M60 tanks, was insufficient to drive the much heavier M103.
-The resulting performance of the tank was dismal; being severely underpowered and very fuel intensive.
+The tank was, consequently, severely underpowered and very fuel intensive.
 This presented a host of logistical problems for the vehicle, most prominently the extremely limited range of just 80 mi.
-Though this was partially corrected with the introduction of the AV-1790-2 diesel unit, it would remain cumbersome and fuel-thirsty for the majority of its service life.
+Though this was partially corrected with the introduction of the AV-1790-2 diesel unit, the M103 would remain cumbersome and fuel-thirsty for the majority of its service life.